Tornado-slammed parts of Kentucky face long recovery

 Associated Press

 MAYFIELD, Ky.
-(AP) — Workers, volunteers and members of the National Guard were spreading across tornado-damaged areas of Kentucky to assist with recovery tasks ranging from replacing thousands of damaged utility poles to delivering bottles of drinking water.
+(AP) — Workers, volunteers and members of the National Guard fanned out in areas of Kentucky slammed by a series of tornadoes to begin the long process of recovery, including replacing thousands of damaged utility poles, delivering bottles of drinking water and continuing to search for the dead.

 In Kentucky, Gov. Andy Beshear said the death toll could grow as authorities continued to work around debris that slowed recovery efforts.
-Nearly 450 National Guard members have been mobilized in the state, and 95 of them are doing fatality searches.
+Nearly 450 National Guard members have been mobilized in the state, and 95 of them are searching for those presumed dead.

 “With this amount of damage and rubble, it may be a week or even more before we have a final count on the number of lost lives,” the governor said.